 - a.
-In addition to monitoring reports required by this permit, the permittee shall promptly submit supplemental reports and notices in accordance with the following: - 1.
+In addition to monitoring reports required by this permit, the permittee shall promptly submit supplemental reports and notices in accordance with the following: - Reserved.
 Any deviation resulting from an emergency or upset condition, as defined in 45CSR§30-5.7., shall be reported by telephone or telefax within one (1) working day of the date on which the permittee becomes aware of the deviation, if the permittee desires to assert the affirmative defense in accordance with 45CSR§30-5.7.
 A written report of such deviation, which shall include the probable cause of such deviations, and any corrective actions or preventative measures taken, shall be submitted and certified by a responsible official within ten (10) days of the deviation. - 2.
-Any deviation that poses an imminent and substantial danger to public health, safety, or the environment shall be reported to the Secretary immediately by telephone or telefax.
-A written report of such deviation, which shall include the probable cause of such deviation, and any corrective actions or preventative measures taken, shall be submitted by the responsible official within ten (10) days of the deviation. - 3.
+Any deviation that poses an imminent and substantial danger to public health, safety, or the environment shall be reported to the Secretary immediately by telephone or <a href="mailto:emailte:ema - 3.
 Deviations for which more frequent reporting is required under this permit shall be reported on the more frequent basis. - 4.
 All reports of deviations shall identify the probable cause of the deviation and any corrective actions or preventative measures taken.